Judy Dyble

-Judith Aileen Dyble (pronounced Die-bull; 13 February 1949 – 12 July 2020) was an English singer-songwriter, most notable for being a vocalist and a founding member of Fairport Convention and Trader Horne.
+Judith Aileen Dyble (Note: /daɪˈbəl/ DIE-bull) (13 February 1949 – 12 July 2020) was an English singer and musician, most notable for being a vocalist and a founding member of Fairport Convention and Trader Horne.
 In addition, she and Ian McDonald joined and recorded several tracks with Giles, Giles and Fripp, who later became King Crimson.
 These tracks surfaced on the Brondesbury Tapes CD and Metaphormosis vinyl LP.

 Early years

-Dyble was born at the Middlesex Hospital, central London.
+Dyble was born on 13 September 1949, at the Middlesex Hospital, central London.
 Her first band was Judy and The Folkmen (which existed between 1964 and 1966).
 They made homemade demo recordings, none of which were released, but some are included on a mooted anthology of Dyble's career.
 (Sanctuary Records set a release date in 2007 for this, but the release was cancelled when Sanctuary was taken over by Universal.)
 She then became the original vocalist with Fairport Convention from 1967 to 1968.

 In November 1966 Ashley 'Tyger' Hutchings asked her to sing and play with Richard Thompson, Simon Nicol, and himself.
 This became the nucleus of Fairport Convention, initially with Shaun Frater as a drummer and later Martin Lamble.
 The group recorded their first album with her, their repertoire at the time consisting of American singer-songwriter works, plus originals.
 The first single was a cover of a 1930s American song, "If I Had a Ribbon Bow".
 The band covered and re-worked numerous American recordings with the band members choosing some tracks to work with from manager Joe Boyd's record collection.
 The band also picked up on the works of Joni Mitchell before she was known in the UK, and covered two of her songs on their first album, Fairport Convention.

 Fairport's early live shows in London in the late 1960s saw Dyble share stages with acts such as Jimi Hendrix, and Syd Barrett-era Pink Floyd.
 Famously, she sat on the front of the stage at the Speakeasy Club knitting, while Hendrix and Richard Thompson jammed.
 Dyble guested on The Incredible String Band's 1968 album The Hangman's Beautiful Daughter (on "The Minotaur's Song"), and on G. F. Fitz-Gerald's 1970 album Mouseproof (on "Ashes of an Empire").
 Writing on her own website, of her departure from the band, Dyble later said she had been "unceremoniously dumped".

 After her stint with Fairport Convention, Dyble (along with her then-boyfriend Ian McDonald) joined the English pop band Giles, Giles and Fripp by advertising in Melody Maker.
 Dyble contributed to demo recordings for the group, but left after her relationship with McDonald ended.
 Giles, Giles, and Fripp – retaining McDonald – would later evolve into the foundation progressive rock band King Crimson.